Last verified: 17 days ago

 Red Flags to Watch For

-- Proprietary blends hide individual ingredient amounts — you may be getting trace doses of each ingredient with no therapeutic effect
+- Proprietary blends hide individual ingredient doses — you can't verify you're getting meaningful amounts of anything

 - No standardized definition of 'fruit and vegetable blend' — quality and composition vary enormously between products

-- Some blends contain added sugars, artificial flavors, or fillers that offset any health benefit
+- Some blends contain added sugars, artificial flavors, or fillers not prominently disclosed

-- Heavy metal contamination (lead, arsenic, cadmium) has been found in some greens and produce powders — look for third-party testing
+- Heavy metal contamination (lead, arsenic, cadmium) has been found in some greens powders — look for third-party testing (NSF, USP, Informed Sport)

 Research Sources